-Some women experience a profound fatigue during the menopause.
-It is usually temporary and is your body’s adjustment to lower estrogen.
-If it prevents you from doing your daily activities, or if it lasts more than two months, see a health care provider to rule out other causes of fatigue.
+Some women experience a profound fatigue during menopause, though fortunately it's usually temporary, and is your body’s adjustment to lower estrogen.
+If fatigue prevents you from doing your daily activities, however — or if it lasts more than two months — see a health care provider to rule out other causes.

 Many women notice that their sexual desire lessens when they become menopausal.
-Sometimes this is a temporary response to hormone shifts, sometimes it is a reaction to other things like stressors or difficult life situations.
-If you notice that you desire sex less often, or don’t seem to enjoy it, and this creates problems in your life or relationships, talk to your doctor or provider about possible treatments.
+Sometimes this is a temporary response to hormone shifts, while sometimes it's a reaction to other things like stressors or difficult life situations.
+If you notice that you desire sex less often or don’t seem to enjoy it, and this creates problems in your life or relationships, talk to your doctor or provider about possible treatments.

 Serious or Dangerous Menopause Symptoms